felixdivo/ros2-easy-test/README.md

 Some hints:
 - If you want to use [pytest markers](https://docs.pytest.org/en/7.1.x/how-to/mark.html) like `@pytest.mark.skipif(...)`, add that above (=before) the `@with_single_node(...)`/`@with_launch_file(...)` decorator and it will work just fine.
-- Similarly, you can seamlessly use other tools which annotate test functions, like `hypothesis` (or [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)).
+- Similarly, you can seamlessly use other tools which annotate test functions, like [hypothesis](https://hypothesis.readthedocs.io/en/latest/) or [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html).
   Generally, you have to be mindful of the order of the decorators here.
-See `tests/demo_hypothesis_test.py` for two simple examples.
-- The `ROS2TestEnvironment` is added as the last positional argument to the test function (i.e. right before the keyword arguments).
+  The `ROS2TestEnvironment` is always added as a keyword argument called `env` to the test function.
+  See `tests/demo/` for a few examples.

 ## Limitations, Design, and Other Projects